JoseluGames/MinecraftModdingDoneRight/Readme.md

 # MinecraftModdingDoneRight

+##Coming for the knowledge?

+If you want to learn from this take a look to the [Wiki](https://github.com/JoseluGames/MinecraftModdingDoneRight/wiki) were everything will be explained **WIP**.

 ##What is it?

 MinecraftModdingDoneRight is a attempt to make a modding example/tutorial done with the functions in forge that are not deprecated and that we are supposed to use to make "the perfect mod"